 8. Check Out The Uaxactun Ruins

 Uaxacatun Ruins is one of the newest attractions in Flores, Guatemala.
-If after exploring all the Mayan ruins only piqued your interest, then consider giving Uaxactun Ruins a visit.
+If exploring all the Mayan ruins only piqued your interest, then consider giving Uaxactun Ruins a visit.

 Uaxactun Ruin’s most unique features are the astrological Mayan pyramids used to conduct the primitive form of astrology.
 Uaxactun Ruins are also located next to a small Guatemalan village in the jungle, and it is interesting to see people living around the ruins.

-There is also a small landing strip at UAxactun Ruins.
+There is also a small landing strip at Uaxactun Ruins.
 That is because Wrigley’s Chewing Gum used the trees in the area to make their gum.

 The only con of visiting Uaxactun Ruins is how difficult it is to get there.
 It is located 23 kilometers further away from Tikal Ruins, which is already over an hour away.

-Because of this reason, it is recommended to spend one day exploring Tikal, stay at one of the jungle lodges inside Tikal National Park, then heading to Uaxactun the next day.
+Because of this reason, it is recommended to spend one day exploring Tikal, stay at one of the jungle lodges inside Tikal National Park, then head to Uaxactun the next day.
 Your accommodation should be able to arrange a tour guide and transportation for Uaxactun for you.

 How Long To Stay In Flores, Guatemala